demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 }
 ```

-If there is any parser error we need to return bad request with a JSON body.
+If there is any parser error, we need to return bad request with a JSON body.
 To do it, let's leverage the same JSON structure that we have used for sending JSON response for unauthorized requests.

 ```fsharp
 // FsTweet.Web/Json.fs